-This fact sheet provides general information about different protections available to board members of not-for-profit community organisations.
+This fact sheet provides general information about the different protections available to board members of not-for-profit organisations.
 This information is a guide only and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.

-Note - this fact sheet only considers protections for board members of not-for-profit community organisations.
+Note - this fact sheet only considers protections for board members of not-for-profit organisations.

-Note - this fact sheet focuses on the legal duties and responsibilities and the legal and practical protections that apply to committee members of incorporated organisations (such as companies limited by guarantee, incorporated associations and cooperatives).
+Note - this fact sheet focuses on the legal duties and responsibilities and the legal and practical protections that apply to not-for-profit board members of incorporated organisations (such as companies limited by guarantee, incorporated associations and cooperatives).

-The duties of, and protections afforded to the governing members of unincorporated groups can be a complicated legal issue.
+The duties of, and protections that affect the governing members of unincorporated groups can be a complicated legal issue.
 For more information about unincorporated groups, see our webpage What does incorporation mean, and should you incorporate?